jadechoghari/roomi/README.md

 * Platformio (for flashing firmware)
 * MuJoCo (for real or sim)
 * Basic Git + pip + terminal skills

-Here’s the updated README section with your note added in the correct style and tone:

 ---